In this guide:

 This is because the higher the LTV the bigger the risk as you’re borrowing so much of the property’s value.

-There’s an even bigger risk with an interest only mortgage because you only pay interest during the course of your mortgage and none of the loan itself.
+There’s a bigger risk with an interest only mortgage.
+This is because you only pay interest during your mortgage term and none of the loan.

 If house prices fall, like they did during the last financial crisis, you could end up in negative equity.